aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 * **Allow approximately 25 minutes for an AutoOOF**.
     * The AutoOOF procedure obtains three consecutive OTF maps (each map takes 5-6 minutes) at a different focus position (typically at focus, 10 mm, and -10mm).
 * **Use AutoOOF to derive pointing and focus offsets**
-    * The oof-processing is launched automatically upon completion of the third map, and the result is displayed in the OOF plug-in tab of Astrid.
-It is incumbent upon you, as the user, to examine the solutions (see guidance below), and click the button (in the Astrid DataDisplay tab) to send the selected solution to the active surface.
-It is recommended that when sending the solutions, you use the button in the OOF display tab labeled ``After selecting the Zernike solution above, click this button to send the solutions to the telescope``.
+    * The oof-processing is launched automatically upon completion of the third map, and the result is displayed in the OOF plug-in tab-item of Astrid.
+It is incumbent upon you, as the user, to examine the solutions (see guidance below), and click the button (in the Astrid DataDisplay tab-item) to send the selected solution to the active surface.
+It is recommended that when sending the solutions, you use the button in the OOF display tab-item labeled ``After selecting the Zernike solution above, click this button to send the solutions to the telescope``.

 .. note::